johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

-Guest's [WinUAE shader pack](https://github.com/guestrr/WinUAE-Shaders) contains a CRT colour profile filter in ReShade format ([ReshadeShaders/WinUaeColor.fx](https://github.com/guestrr/WinUAE-Shaders/blob/master/ReshadeShaders/WinUaeColor.fx)), and one of the included profiles is exactly what we need (information about the different profiles can be found [here](https://github.com/guestrr/Libretro-Retroarch-SLANG/blob/main/crt-guest-dr-venom2/shaders/guest/README#L242-L360=)):
+Guest's [WinUAE shader pack](https://github.com/guestrr/WinUAE-Shaders) contains a CRT colour profile filter in ReShade format ([ReshadeShaders/WinUaeColor.fx](https://github.com/guestrr/WinUAE-Shaders/blob/master/ReshadeShaders/WinUaeColor.fx)), and one of the included profiles is exactly what the doctor ordered (information about the different profiles can be found [here](https://github.com/guestrr/Libretro-Retroarch-SLANG/blob/main/crt-guest-dr-venom2/shaders/guest/README#L242-L360=)):

 > **[Profile 4]** Manually calibrated and compared to real Philips based CRT